Graphs admitting only constant splines: Graphs with rank one

 The thick and thin edges indicate two spanning trees, one with all edges labeled $(p)$ and the other with all edges labeled $(q)$.
-Hence, by Theorem \ref{Zm rank 1}, this graph has rank one.
-Note that this graph has rank one even though {\em none} of the edges are labeled $(0)$.
+By Corollary \ref{Zm rank 1} this graph has rank one.
+Note this graph has rank one even though {\em none} of the edges are labeled $(0)$. \end{example}

+\begin{example} Instead of simply asking whether a particular labeled graph has rank one, as in the previous example, we could instead ask more generally {\em which} labelings of a given (unlabeled) graph will yield a labeled graph with rank one.

+Motivated by classical splines, we examine the dual graph of a particular triangulation of the plane.
+We begin with a rectangular grid each of whose squares is divided by a diagonal into two triangles, with the triangles then subdivided by a Clough-Tocher refinement as shown on the left in Figure \ref{F:triangulation}.
+Starting with an $m \times n$ grid, we denote this graph $G_{m,n}$.
+The graph dual to the triangulated grid (ignoring the exterior region) is shown on the right in Figure \ref{F:triangulation}; we denote this graph $G^*_{m,n}$.

+Splines on these graphs were studied by Zhou and Lai \cite{zl}, though we study them over $\Z_r$ rather than the base ring Zhou and Lai used (namely polynomials with two variables).
+The module of splines in this example differs very dramatically from that of Zhou and Lai, demonstrating the impact of changing the base ring.

+Note that the graph $G^*_{m,n}$ always contains at least two bridges.
+If the graph has rank one, then all of the bridges must be labeled $(0)$.
+In the following proposition we use Corollary \ref{Zm rank 1} to give a better lower bound on the number of edges labeled $(0)$ than simply by counting bridges.